Everything Is Logarithms

 \[\begin{aligned} \log_2 N \text{ bits}&= \ln N \text{ nats} \\ \log_2 N &= \frac{\text{nats}}{\text{bits}} \ln N\\ &= \frac{\log e}{\log 2} \ln N \\ &= \log_2 (e) \ln N \end{aligned}\]

-is exactly like the change of coordinates for a vector, where \(X\) and \(X'\) are two coordinate frames for the same subspace.
+is exactly like the change of coordinates for a vector, where \(\x\) and \(\x\) are two units for the same quantity.

 What logarithms don’t allow you to do that partial derivatives and vector division do allow to actually talk about a partial derivative operation in isolation.
-For example, if \(N = 2^a 3^b\), you can only take the operation of a total derivative:
+For example, if \(N = 2^a 3^b\), you can only talk about the ratio with respect to a single unit \(\log 2\)

 \[\frac{\log N}{\log 2} = a \frac{\log 2}{\log 2} + b \frac{\log 3}{\log 2} = a + b \log_2 3\]

-But all over the place, people go and invent the projection / partial derivative operation on logarithms anyway.
+However, I keep finding that people have gone and invented the projection / partial derivative operation on logarithms anyway.
 For example, the p-adic valuation in number theory

 \[\nu_p (n) = \max \{ k \in \bb{N} \mid p^k \mid n \}\]

-Corresponds to extracting the coefficient of \(\log p\) of an integer (or rational or radical, in which case the coefficients become negative and fractional respectively) in the logarithmic basis
+corresponds to extracting the coefficient of \(\log p\) of an natural number in a logarithmic basis

 \[\begin{aligned} \log n &= \log 2^{n_2} 3^{n_3} 5^{n_5} \cdots \\ &= n_2 \log 2 + n_3 \log 3 + n_5 \log 5 + \ldots \\ \nu_p (n) &= n_p \end{aligned}\]